micaelli-2022/network-analysis/Atividade/resolução.md

 **9. Mr. A is friend with Mrs. B, but she doesn't like him back.
 She has a reciprocal friendship with both C and D, but only C considers D a friend.
 D has also sent friend requests to E, F, G, and H but, so far, only G replied.
 G also has a reciprocal relationship with A. Draw the corresponding directed graph.**

+**10. Draw the graph from the previous exercise as undirected and weighted, with the weight being 2 if the connection is reciprocal, 1 otherwise.**

     (https://colab.research.google.com/drive/1SlGseEcN8AG-Acb21OcxCf0n7W-zjIQJ?usp=sharing)